keeps/dbptk-developer/README.md

 1. Download the [latest stable release](https://github.com/keeps/db-preservation-toolkit/releases).
 2. Unzip and open the folder on a command-line terminal
-3. Build with Maven `mvn clean package -DskipTests`
+3. Build with Maven `mvn clean package`

 Binaries will be on the `target` folder